rage-rb/phlex-live/ARCHITECTURE.md

 - **Mutation redirects don't carry a body.** A `redirect_to` (create/update/delete) returns a 302 with an empty body, so the `navigate` message carries the target `url` but no HTML;
   the target page isn't rendered as part of the same round-trip yet.
-- **`Rage::Signal` is a PoC.** Each connection's subscriber fiber captures fiber storage by inheritance — fine for a demo, not production-ready fan-out.
-Subscriptions are now cleaned up on navigation and disconnect via `Fiber[:live_cleanup]`, but a durable version would scope streams to a user.
 - **No server-side diffing.** The whole component (or page) is re-rendered and morphlex computes the patch in the browser — fine for small components, wasteful for large ones.
 - **Reconnect re-hydrates from scratch.** A dropped socket re-mounts the page, so transient